-MIXING- This is my main gig, I love mixing so much.
+MIXING- Mixing is my favourite area in a song production!
 I've worked on rock, alt. metal, metalcore mixes and have great skills in working with songs that have many tracks, big drums and many high gain guitar layers!

 ReviewsEndorse Dobromir Vasilev